 - How Safe is Seychelles?
 (Our take)

-- Is it Safe to Visit Seychelles Right Now?
+- Is Seychelles Safe to Visit Right Now?

 - Seychelles Travel Insurance